huangsiyuan924/MEAformer/README.md

 ```
 sh scripts/EXP-LongForecasting/MEAformer/traffic.sh
 ```
-It will start to train DLinear by default, the results will be shown in `logs/LongForecasting`.
-You can specify the name of the model in the script.
-(Linear, DLinear, NLinear)
+It will start to train MEAformer by default, the results will be shown in `logs/LongForecasting`.